Elc International School: Cyberjaya

 The success of Sungai Buloh campus motivated the school authorities to expand to a second campus and offer the benefit of our education to more children.
 Thus, elc International School, Cyberjaya Campus opened its doors for the first time on September 6, 2010.
 Following in the footsteps of its sister campus, Cyberjaya started small and grew to rival the other bigger international schools in the region.

-Values

-The three core values of elc International School are embedded in its name — ‘excellence in everything we do’, ‘loyalty to each other and the school’ and ‘commitment to continuous improvement’.
-These values are enhanced by the school motto ‘Learn to Aspire’ and students are encouraged to aspire to succeed in reaching their personal, social and academic potential.